-The smallest 10-digit number is having 9 zeros and the starting digit is 1.
+The smallest 10-digit number has 9 zeros and the starting digit is 1.
 This number is called one billion and in figures, it is written as 1,000,000,000.

-How Many Commas are There in a 10-Digit Number According to International System?
+How Many Commas are there in a 10-Digit Number According to the International System?

 According to the international number system there are three commas in a billion and it is written as 1,000,000,000.